LaurenceHo/quasar-photo-albums/server/README.md

 ### AWS Permissions

-If you deploy your Lambda function running the above command `npm run serverless:deploy`, Serverless Framework will deal with AWS permissions for you as long as you set up the correct DynamoDB table names and S3 bucket name.
+If you deploy your Lambda function and API Gateway by running the above command `npm run serverless:deploy`, Serverless Framework will deal with AWS permissions for you as long as you set up the correct DynamoDB table names and S3 bucket name.

 ### Enabling binary support using the API Gateway console

 Next, you need to enable binary support using the API gateway console.
 Otherwise, the uploaded photos will be corrupted.
-I dug around in Serverless Framework doc, and I couldn't find a way to configure serverless.yml to enable binary support.
+Unfortunately, there is no way to configure serverless.yml to enable binary support.
 It means we have to enable it using AWS admin console.

 1. Go to API Gateway console -> Select your API -> API Settings -> Binary Media Types -> Click "Manage media types"
 2. Add `image/*` and `multipart/form-data` to the list of binary media types